tonyrog/varp/doc/api.md

 Return the clause index for the clause where literal __x__ became a unit.

+exceptions: variable (x is not a variable)

 ``` python
 varpy.implication_level(vp, x)
 ```

 Return the bind level for variable __x__, where it was assigned during bcp.

+exceptions: variable (x is not a variable)

 ``` python
 varpy.implication_pos(vp, x)
 ```

 Return the position where literal __x__ is found in the implication clause.

+exceptions: variable (x is not a variable)

 ``` python
 varpy.conflicting_clause(vp, i)